Gilles de Rais: Gilles de Rais and the category of the serial killer

-In attempting to draw up a detailed profile of Gilles de Rais as a psychopathic killer, Matei Cazacu also applies the "reading grid used by FBI profilers" in a 1990 report, as well as the classification proposed by Dr. Michel Bénézech, psychiatrist and professor of forensic medicine at the University of Bordeaux.
-Matei Cazacu assumes the anachronism in the following way: "Modern techniques, when they exist and make it possible to contribute something, must not be neglected."
-He acknowledges that his approach has been contested, but he claims not to confuse medieval and contemporary mentalities, admitting, moreover, that "the abysses of the human psyche remain unfathomable and ...
-Gilles de Rais has definitely taken his secret to the grave".
-Furthermore, Claude Gauvard states that "the historian is not ... a psychoanalyst, even if the teachings of psychoanalysis can help him to understand the content of confessions and their share of psychotic delirium."
+Cazacu develops a detailed psychological profile of Gilles de Rais using the "analytical framework used by FBI profilers" in a 1990 report and the classification developed by Michel Bénézech, a psychiatrist and professor of forensic medicine at the University of Bordeaux.
+According to Cazacu, "modern techniques, when available and able to provide useful insights, should not be disregarded."
+Although he acknowledges criticisms of this approach, he rejects the idea that it necessarily conflates medieval and modern mentalities.
+He nevertheless admits that "the depths of the human psyche always remain unfathomable and (...)
+Gilles de Rais took his secret to the grave."

+Medievalist Claude Gauvard comments on the use of psychological approaches, observing that "the historian is not (...) a psychoanalyst", while adding that "psychoanalytic insights may nevertheless help historians understand the content of the confessions and their elements of psychotic delusion."